Sunday Bloody Sunday: Live performances

-"Sunday Bloody Sunday" was played at every concert on the 2001 Elevation and 2005–2006 Vertigo tours.
-Performances in 2001 frequently included parts of Bob Marley's "Get Up, Stand Up" and "Johnny Was".
-A memorable mid-song message referencing the Omagh bombing of 1998 ("Turn this song into a prayer!") is captured on the live DVD U2 Go Home: Live from Slane Castle.
+"Sunday Bloody Sunday" was played at every concert on the 2001 Elevation Tour and 2005–2006 Vertigo Tour.
+Performances in 2001 frequently included parts of Bob Marley and the Wailers' "Get Up, Stand Up" and "Johnny Was".
+A memorable mid-song message referencing the Omagh bombing of 1998 ("Turn this song into a prayer. [...]
+No UDA.
+No IRA.
+We're not going back there.") is captured on the 2003 live DVD U2 Go Home: Live from Slane Castle, Ireland.
 In concerts in New York City after the September 11, 2001 attacks, the "no more!" interlude was replaced by Bono holding an American flag.

 "Sunday Bloody Sunday" was used during the Vertigo Tour of 2005 and 2006, often alongside "Bullet the Blue Sky" and "Love and Peace or Else" as a trio of politically driven songs performed during the middle part of the band's set.
 Bono extended the "no more!" interlude to explain a headband he had donned in the previous song.
 The headband depicted the word "coexist" (written to depict a crescent, a Star of David, and a Christian cross).
 The Coexist symbol is trademarked in the United States by an LLP in Indiana, and the original artwork was created in 2001 by a Polish artist.
 As with the 2001 shows, the Vertigo tour saw the song applied to subjects further afield than The Troubles in Northern Ireland.
-During 2006 Australian shows, in Brisbane, Bono asked for Australian Terrorism suspect David Hicks to be brought home and tried under Australian laws.
+During 2006 Australian shows, in Brisbane, Bono asked for Australian suspect of terrorism David Hicks to be brought home and tried under Australian laws.
 In subsequent Australian concerts he dedicated the song to the victims of the 2002 Bali bombings – where 88 of the fatalities were Australians – saying 'This is your song now!'.
-The song was also performed at every concert on the U2 360° Tour, paying tribute to the 2009 Iranian election protests on each occasion by projecting scenes from the protests and Persian writing in green on the video screen.
+The song was also performed at every concert on the 2009-2011 U2 360° Tour, paying tribute to the 2009 Iranian election protests on each occasion by projecting scenes from the protests and Persian writing in green on the video screen.